Eva Avila: Early life

-Music career
+Career

 2006: Canadian Idol

 In early 2006, Avila auditioned for the fourth season of Canadian Idol in Ottawa.
 She advanced into the top 10, and then she made it to the final two of the competition.
 During the final show, hundreds of Avila's supporters were gathered at Gatineau City Hall while Canadian Idol crews were filming scenes occasionally during the show.
 Several local politicians such as Gatineau mayor Marc Bureau, Hull—Aylmer federal MP Marcel Proulx, as well as Hull provincial MNA Roch Cholette were in attendance.
 During the finale show, Judge Zack Werner said that Avila was the show's most obvious candidate for international stardom, but he thought Craig Sharpe would win the competition.
 However, on 16 September 2006, Eva Avila was crowned as the fourth Canadian Idol winner, defeating Craig Sharpe by a margin of only 131,000 votes or 3%.
 To date, she is one of only five singers from Quebec or Francophone Canada to crack the top ten and the first to win the event: Season one's Audrey de Montigny was the first to reach the top ten, Steffi DiDomenicantonio in season four, Khalila Glanville in season five and Katherine St-Laurent in season six.

 Canadian Idol performances

-2006–07: Somewhere Else
+2006–2007: Somewhere Else

 Hours after her victory, Avila signed with the Sony BMG Canada record label and released her first single "Meant to Fly", which debuted at number one on the Canadian singles chart, a position it held for a huge nine weeks.
 The single was eventually certified double platinum.
 On 5 October 2006, the CTV television network reported that Avila has signed a modelling contract with Ford Model.
 Avila started the 2006 NHL season on 4 October when she performed the Canadian national anthem at the Toronto Maple Leafs vs. Ottawa Senators game.
 She performed the anthem again before another Battle of Ontario game at the Scotiabank Place on 26 October following an autograph session on the same afternoon at Gatineau's Les Galeries de Hull shopping centre.

 Avila's debut album, Somewhere Else, was released on 14 November 2006, and debuted at number 6 on the Canadian albums chart, selling 16,000 copies in its first week.
 The second single from the album, "I Owe It All to You", peaked at number nine.
 On 19 November 2006, Avila performed the national anthem at the 94th Grey Cup game in Winnipeg.
 Eva and her Canadian Idol predecessor, Melissa O'Neil, were both nominated for the 2007 Juno Award for Best New Artist, but Tomi Swick won the award.
 The third and final single from Avila's album, "Fallin' for You" was released in April 2007 and peaked at number thirty-five.